 you can edit the texts section by section without losing the overview.

 How to integrate a language file in MatheAss:

 At the next start, MatheAss will offer the new language at the bottom right.
-If you also want the appropriate flag to be displayed, save a corresponding image file with the same name and the ending bmp in the format 30x20 pixels in the MatheAss directory.
+If you also want the appropriate flag to be displayed, save a corresponding bitmap file with the same name and the extension bmp in the format 30x20 pixels in the MatheAss directory.

 Tip: To edit the ma90.ini file, open the editor by holding down the Shift and Ctrl keys at the same time.
 This gives the editor write access to the program directory.